 For those who want to make an ecological statement, there is a new hybrid version that gets a terrific 31 mpg overall.
 Toyota also added a pseudo-sporty SE variant to the line.

 We bought and tested two all-wheel-drive models in XLE trim -- a standard version and a hybrid.
-Notably, the hybrid cost only about $700 more than the XLE: $29,753 vs $29,014.
+Notably, the hybrid cost about $2,000 more.